“It takes a village to raise a child” ~ African proverb

 - finally, a doula is always available by telephone at any stage during the relationship.

 I offer Closing the Bones which is a combination of a healing ritual and abdominal massage.
-It can be performed at any point after having children but most often is done in the immediate postnatal period.
-The cost is £50 for a two hour session
+It can be performed at any point after giving birth but most often is done in the immediate postnatal period.
+The cost is £60 for a two hour session

 “Oh my goodness!
 What an incredible me experience that was!
 From the bottom of my heart Zara, thank you. 🙏🏻🙏🏻 Talk about everything at the right time and your beautiful singing voice and gentle, healing hands!
 I am calm, at peace and I feel strong and as if something has released.
 I feel like I have crossed some kind of finish line.
 I saw so much yellow and I really felt the presence of my spirit second child with my grandmother (something that I saw in hypnotherapy last year which was a huge catalyst for my decision to have the op and come to some acceptance) Unbelievably powerful!
 A million thank you’s!
 The words of the song are so apt – is there any way I could have a copy of them for my diary?
 I also adore your rebozo.
 Where can I get one like that?”